 If you use a feeding tube the crabs will know where their food is, and you will be able to see how much they are eating.
 You can feed them more or less, depending on how much food you see where the tube drops the food.

-One more important thing to remember is to thaw any frozen food, before giving it to them.
+One more important thing to remember is to thaw any frozen food before giving it to them.

 Molting is the process of shedding the exoskeleton and almost all crustaceans molt.
-Crabs molt by cracking open the shell from the back and come out in a soft shell covering.
+Crabs molt by cracking open their shell from the back and come out in a soft shell covering.
 While molting the Crabs may sometimes lie still on their back.
-Many fish tank owners can get concerned about this behavior but it is normal for them to do this when they are molting.
+Many Crab owners can get concerned about this behavior but it is normal for them to do this when they are molting.
 If you find your Crabs lying on their back, make sure to check if they are molting before thinking they are sick.

 Crabs generally burrow or hide when they are going to molt.
 They are most vulnerable during their molting period.
 After molting it takes some time for them to grow back their hard exoskeleton and they can be an easy target for predators before it grows in.